-The example can be accessed from the 'Resources' page of the Sparx Systems website by clicking on this link: Regular Expression Parser Simulation
+The example can be accessed from the 'Resources' page of

+Regular Expression Parser Simulation

 Entering a State

 The semantics of entering a State depend on the type of State and the manner in which it is entered.

 In all cases, the entry Behavior of the State is executed (if defined) upon entry, but only after any effect Behavior associated with the incoming Transition is completed.
 Also, if a doActivity Behavior is defined for the State, this Behavior commences execution immediately after the entry Behavior is executed.